coshinen/blog/pages/quotes.md

 > Jeor Mormont, Game of Thrones:
 > * The things we love destroy us every time, lad.
 Remember that.

+> Tyrion Lannister, Game of Thrones Series 1, Episode 1:
+> * Never forget what you are.
+The rest of the world will not.
+Wear it like armor, and it can never be used to hurt you.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.